-But they’ve been a great group for a looooong time & I truly believe that Freddie was the greatest frontman ever!
+But they’ve been a great group for a looooong time & I truly believe that Freddie was the greatest frontman ever!!!

-Then, the house lights were turned down.
+They continued chanting until the house lights were finally turned down.

 Freddie came out singing “We Are The Champions”!!!

-As always, thank you so much for listening!
+As always, thank you so very much for listening!

 P.S.
 Oh, BTW, we slept at a nearby Ramada Inn that night with the mouse.